 She doesn’t believe that you need to wait for things to go wrong to work on yourself – whether you are new, or returning to therapy, Tayla will nurture you through the self-discovery of your inner worlds, past and present.

 Tayla understands that you are unique, and as a Psychotherapist & Counsellor, believes an individualised approach to therapy is best.
 She creates a safe space to help you focus and work through needs not met as children.
-Together with Tayla, you can explore unresolved childhood trauma that affect you as an adult or adolescent.
+Together with Tayla, you can explore unresolved childhood trauma that affects you as an adult or adolescent.

-The therapeutic modalities that form her style include Existential Therapy, Motivational Interviewing, Acceptance and Commitment Therapy, Psychodynamic Therapy, and Person-Centred Therapy.
+The therapeutic modalities that form her style include Existential Therapy, Motivational Interviewing, Acceptance and Commitment Therapy, Schema Therapy, Psychodynamic Therapy, and Person-Centred Therapy.

 Tayla’s Tips For Managing Existential Dread